rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/WebhookConnection.md

 ### WebhookConnection
 Paginated list of Webhook objects.
-Each page of the results will include at most 1000 entries.
+Each page of the results includes at most 1000 entries.
 Query the `pageInfo.hasNextPage` field to know whether all objects were returned.

 - edges: list of WebhookEdges
   - List of Webhook objects with additional pagination information.
 Use `nodes` if per-object cursors are not needed.